-Turning to the colors I get even more confused.
+Turning to the colors, I get even more confused.
 What is Gas blue?
 Palmetto green?
 French beige?
 Briar Rose?
 At least the men’s wear was a little more basic: wool, cotton or silk in brown, black, army green, grey, and navy blue.

 Colors were overall of a muted or pastel palette.
-Such as jade green, dusty peach, deep pink (called Rose), navy blue, medium blue, faded yellow, light grey, sand, burnt orange, buff, and violet (purple.)
-Black was another fashionable color that no longer meant you were in mourning.
+Colored included jade green, dusty peach, deep pink (called Rose), navy blue, medium blue, faded yellow, light grey, sand, burnt orange, buff, and violet (purple).
+Black was another fashionable color that was no longer strictly worn for mourning.